nbarateli/ImageScraper/readme.md

-A simple web image scraper.
+A simple web page scraper.
 <br>
 runs on <a href="https://tomcat.apache.org/download-70.cgi">Tomcat 7</a> also comes with a built-in Java GUI.